Skills, Plugins & Marketplaces Explained

 → sw:architect skill activates (designs the system)

-→ sw-backend:nodejs-backend activates (implements)
+→ backend:nodejs activates (implements)

 Dynamic Context Injection